sdcampbell/dnsrecon/README.md

 This isn't your typical subdomain enumeration tool.
 This tool has the ability to expand your reach by finding subdomains owned by a common organization, then dive down into the details to find those that are both live and match to your scope.

 First, it checks to see if the domain entered as a command line argument is enrolled as a tenant with Microsoft Defender for Identity (MDI).
-If found in MDI, it returns a list of related top level domains (tlds).
-Next, it uses the Project Discovery Chaos API to return all subdomains of the tlds.
+If found in MDI, it returns a list of related domains.
+Next, it uses the Project Discovery Chaos API to return all subdomains.
 Finally, it checks to see if the domain resolves to a live IP address.
 If it resolves, the domain, IP address, and netblock owner are printed to the terminal.
 This is helpful for extracting domains which are in scope for your pentest.

 This is far more effective than simply checking crt.sh, because if the domain is found in MDI, then all domains in that MDI tenant are owned by the same company.
 Also, I've had much better results querying the Chaos API than when using crt.sh.